gyroflow/gyroflow/README.md

 ### Info for cameras not on the list

-- For cameras which do have built-in gyro, please contact us and we will implement support for that camera
+- For cameras which do have built-in gyro, please contact us and we will implement support for that camera.
+Refer to the [documentation](https://docs.gyroflow.xyz) for information about the gyro logging process.
 - For cameras which don't have built-in gyro, please consider using Betaflight FC or check out our [flowshutter](https://github.com/gyroflow/flowshutter) project.

 ## Minimum system requirements: